mqq-marek/ProjectEuler-254/README.md

 Internally we will represent number as a list of digits (integers 0-9).
 List will keep digits in reverse order starting from least significant.

-We define methods __str__ and value for converting number to string and int.
+We define methods __str__ and __int__.
+Duck typing allows class Digits to behave as int with implicit str and int conversions.

-Method next will find the next number for testing f values.
+Method next will find the next prospect number n which can resolve g(i).

 Now is a time for first analysis.
-We will try to find better way to guess proper n such that n = g(i) than simply increase n.
+We need to find better way for guessing n such that n = g(i) than simply increase n.

+Let's analyze how our numbers behave:
 - If we have numbers n0, n1, n2, ... having the same f_value
   we need to find the smallest one and skip all others.
   E.g., 2 = f(2) = f(11) = f(1223) = f(2333).
 So, we need only 2.